ibm-cloud-docs/cloud-pak-data/getting-started.md

 1. Specify any tags that you want to use for the installation.
 Specify multiple tags as a comma-separated list.

 ## Step 3.
-Complete the pre-installation check
+Complete the preinstallation set up
-{: #pre-install-check}
+{: #pre-install-set-up}

 A Red Hat OpenShift cluster administrator must complete this step.
+Specifically, the administrator must have an [access](https://cloud.ibm.com/docs/openshift?topic=openshift-users) policy in IBM Cloud Identity and Access Management that has an Operator role or higher.

 - If you are not an administrator, use the **Share** link to share the script with your cluster administrator.
-- If you are a cluster administrator, click **Run script** to run the pre-installation check.
+- If you are a cluster administrator, click **Run script** to run the preinstallation set up on your cluster.
 Confirm that the script completes successfully.

 ## Step 4.
 Set the deployment values
 {: #set-deploy-values}

-Override the default deployment values:

-1. Enter a value for the consoleRoutePrefix parameter.
-This value is added as a subdomain to your OpenShfit Cluster Console URL so that you can access the {{site.data.keyword.cpd_full_notm}} web client.
-1. Specify the password for the default {{site.data.keyword.cpd_full_notm}} user (`admin`).
+Use the deployment parameters to specify which services are installed when you install {{site.data.keyword.cpd_full_notm}}:

+- To install Watson OpenScale, set `aiopenscale` to `true`.
+- To install Data Virtualization, set `dv` to `true`.
+- To install Watson Knowledge Catalog, set `wkc` to `true`.
+- To install Watson Machine Learning, set `wml` to `true`.
+- To install Watson Studio, set `wsl` to `true`.

 ## Step 5.
 Install {{site.data.keyword.cpd_full_notm}}